tailwarden/docs.komiser.io/docs/Overview/Introduction/getting-started.md

 ---
-slug: /docs/introduction/getting-started
+slug: /overview/introduction/getting-started
-title: Getting Started
+title: Installation
-sidebar_label: Getting Started
+sidebar_label: Installation
 ---
-# Getting Started
+# Installation

-## Installation
+## Getting started

 You can install the CLI with a `curl` utility script or by downloading the binary from the releases page.
 Once installed you'll get the `komiser` command.